- Contractor Resources

-We are here to help you unravel the mystery of IR35.
+We’re here to help you unravel the mystery of IR35.
 Our comprehensive guide covers all you need to know, from the basics, its details and what it could mean for you as a contractor.

 So, if your contract has the same level of risk, responsibility, liability and control as a permanent employee, you would be classed as inside IR35.
-In this instance, you will be treated as a PAYE employee.
+In this instance, the income from the assignment will be treated as an employment income for tax purposes.

 IR35 can affect the way you operate your business.
 If your contract is found to be inside IR35, you will not be able to benefit from the same tax efficiencies than you otherwise would.

 HMRC’s complex test considers a number of factors when looking at your contract, including:

 There are other factors to consider, for example, the degree of financial risk and ‘in business factors’ and it is important to note that IR35 is not a tick box exercise: a holistic view of the working relationship is needed.

 HMRC announced in their policy paper that they expect 3 groups of people to be impacted by the IR35 reforms:

 Unlike the public sector reforms, there is set to be an exemption for small companies in the private sector: If a company meets the criteria for a small company, they will not be impacted by the reforms.
 The contractor will continue to assess the IR35 status of their assignment and carry the liability.
 A small company is defined as one which has two or more of the following requirements by Companies House: